Medical Affairs: A Complete Guide for Healthcare Professionals

 Skills like interpreting:

-In addition, your familiarity with clinical practices and evidence-based medicine equips you to support clinical trials, pharmacovigilance, and scientific exchange with credibility.
+Additionally, your familiarity with clinical practices and evidence-based medicine enables you to support clinical trials, pharmacovigilance, and scientific exchange with credibility.

 Career Path for BDS Graduates: Qualifications & Training